 The chocolate chip fritters are a real temptation, perfect for those who love fried desserts!
-In addition to frappe, castagnole, and schiacciata fiorentina, there is a wide variety of Carnival desserts that everyone can agree on.
-Even the most gluttonous will not be able to resist these soft little zeppoles with chocolate chips, made with a ricotta-based dough – already tested in ricotta castagnole – which makes them particularly soft and fragrant even for several days.
-Making these chocolate chip bombs is very easy and quite fast: they are in fact spoon fritters that do not need rising time (they use baking powder instead of yeast).
-You just have to mix the ingredients with a spoon and then dip small portions of dough into hot oil.
-The chocolate chips will melt slightly with the heat, giving the dessert a unique taste.
-One leads to another, and in no time the chocolate chip fritters will disappear from the tray… the real problem will be stopping!
+Besides frappe, castagnole, and schiacciata fiorentina, there is a wide variety of Carnival desserts that can please everyone.
+The most indulgent won’t be able to resist these soft zeppoline with chocolate chips, made with a ricotta-based dough – already experimented in ricotta castagnole – which makes them particularly soft and fragrant for several days.
+Making these chocolate chip fritters is very easy and pretty quick: in fact, they are spoon fritters that do not require rising times (they use baking powder and not yeast).
+You simply mix the ingredients with a spoon and then drop small portions of the dough into hot oil.
+The chocolate chips will slightly melt with the heat, giving the dessert a unique taste.
+One leads to another, and in no time, the chocolate chip fritters will disappear from the tray… the real challenge will be stopping yourself!

 You might also be interested in: